kirides/go-winclipboard/readme.md

 // returns a slice containing file metadata (filename + filesize) in the FileGroupDescriptorW slot func GetFileGroupDescriptor() ([]FileInfo, error)

+// returns the all FileContents. func GetFileContents() ([]NamedReadCloser, error)

+// returns the FileContents from the specified index func GetFileContent(index int) (NamedReadCloser, error)
 ```

 ## Building this module